The Best Restaurants Near St Pancras International, King’s Cross

 AddressUnit 3, 4 Pancras Square, Kings Cross, London N1C 4AG

 One of London’s most beloved restaurants, exemplified by the huge queue snaking around the corner into Eversholt Street pretty much anytime of day, any day of the week, Roti King enters its second decade on a new wave of popularity.
-Now with two more sites in Battersea and Waterloo (as well as a sister restaurant, Gopal’s Corner, in both Victoria and Canary Wharf), it’s at the original in Euston that the very best roti slapping and kari mopping goes down.
+Now with three more sites in Battersea Power Station and Waterloo (as well as a sister restaurant, Gopal’s Corner, in both Victoria and Canary Wharf), it’s at the OG in Euston that the very best roti slapping and kari mopping goes down.

 Roti King’s menu is a celebration of Malaysian roti canai culture, which sees flaky, crisp roti served with a small bowl of kari (here, it’s chicken, lamb, fish or dahl) for dipping and dredging.
 There’s also several other fantastic dishes on the menu with the nasi lemak here particularly good, given lift-off by a punchy, funky sambal that throbs with the undulating heat of pounded chillies and the depth of shrimp paste.
 The seafood laska, with a strong chilli and shrimp kick, is one of the best noodle soups in London.